zavetsec/ZavetSec-BrowserHistory/README.md

 - **VSS Shadow Copy** — reads database files from running browsers without killing the process or waiting for it to close.
 Most tools require the browser to be closed first.
 - **All users in one run** — enumerates every local profile via the registry, not just the current session.
 One command covers the whole machine.
 - **Encrypted evidence packaging** — output goes into an AES-256 ZIP with a one-time random password printed to console.
 Safe to copy over a jump host, email to a colleague, or drop on a USB.
+Requires `7z.exe` + `7z.dll` from a 7-Zip installation.
 - **Zero installation** — single `.ps1` file.
 Works on any Windows machine with PowerShell 5.1, which means every corporate endpoint since Windows 7.
 - **Regex fallback** — if `sqlite3.exe` is not available, the script still extracts URLs from raw database bytes.
 Degraded output, but output.